ADORSYS-GIS/e2e-banking-app/docs/useStorage.md

 ### Basic Pattern
 1. open the database.
 2. create an object in the database.
-3. start a trasaction and make a request to do some database operations.
+3. start a transaction and make a request to do some database operations.
 4. wait for the operation to be completed by listening to the right kind od DOM events.
-5. do somthing with the result.
+5. do something with the result.

 #### Possible Errors
 One of the common possible errors when opening a databaseis ```VER_ERR``` it indicates that the version of the database stored on the